Download Zipped Enrolled WP 9 SB0117.ZIP 9,435 Bytes

 portfolio, which may include:

-(A) financial assets[,];
+(A) financial assets[

-(B) interests in closely held enterprises[,];
+(B) interests in closely held enterprises[

-(C) tangible and intangible personal property[,]; and
+(C) tangible and intangible personal property[

 (D) real property;